AbhinavJ23/Python/README.md

 ## DISCLAIMER ##

-# The programs contained here-in are purely created as a result of personal interest in programming.
+The programs contained here-in are purely created as a result of personal interest in programming and for educational purposes only.
+These are free software program and comes without any warranty/liability from the person who created it.
+You can redistribute and/or modify it as needed.
 Anyone using it should use as per their own discretion.
-# These are free software program and comes without any warranty/liability of the person who created it.
-You can redistribute and/or modify it as needed.